 How Much Frosting Between Cake Layers?

 Cake Decoration Inspiration: For a simple look, stick with vanilla buttercream, fresh berries, and mint sprigs.
-You can also decorate with chocolate buttercream (I recommend the same amount from this piñata cake), rainbow sprinkles, or even beautiful buttercream flowers.
+You can also decorate with chocolate buttercream (I recommend the same amount from this piรฑata cake), rainbow sprinkles, a chocolate ganache drip like on this chocolate chip cake, or even beautiful buttercream flowers.

 Homemade Vanilla Cake Success Tips